 Whenever it becomes necessary for SOTP to maintain a waiting list, the applicants are taken into the program by order of which their referrals are received.

 Additional legislation will be of interest to individuals convicted of sex offenses.
 A bill passed in 1992 requires that individuals convicted of a sexual offense shall have a sample of blood taken by the Department of Corrections for DNA law enforcement identification purposes before leaving the institution where they are incarcerated.

-A bill passed in 1994 and 1998 requires that “ALL” individuals convicted of a sex offense shall register a home address prior to release from the institution.
-Registered offender in the Commonwealth of Kentucky fall into two categories:
+A bill passed in 1994 and 1998 requires that "ALL" individuals convicted or a sex offense shall register a home address prior to release from the institution.
+Registered offenders in the Commonwealth of Kentucky fall into two categories:

 Failure to comply with the statutes may result in prosecution and sentencing.

 There are several types of counseling available to the inmate population.
 Unit Staff will assist in day-to-day guidance and counseling and refer inmates to other programs as appropriate.

 The Mental Health Division provides a specialized Sex Offender Treatment Program and a Substance Abuse Program.
 It should be noted that, according to statute, sex offenders convicted of crimes committed on or after July 15, 1986 are required to successfully complete a Sex Offender Program in order to be released by parole (KRS 439.340).